-- Cost-sharing Tier 3 (Preferred Brand) Includes some generic drugs and brand drugs that are more cost-effective than comparable brand drugs listed in cost-sharing Tier 4.
-You pay \$35 per month supply of each covered insulin product on this tier. - Cost-sharing Tier 4 (Non-Preferred Drug) Includes brand and generic drugs that offer no significant clinical or cost advantage over drugs in a lower cost-sharing tier.
-You pay \$35 per month supply of each covered insulin product on this tier. - Cost-sharing Tier 5 (Specialty Tier) Includes some generic and brand drugs that meet or exceed the CMS defined cost threshold of \$950 per month.
-(This is the highest cost-sharing tier.) - Cost-sharing Tier 6 (Vaccine Tier) Includes all covered brand and generic vaccines.
-(This is the highest tier.)
+- Cost-sharing Tier 1 (lowest copayment) Includes most generic drugs. - Cost-sharing Tier 2 (middle copayment) Includes some generic drugs and brand drugs that are more cost-effective than comparable brand drugs listed in cost-sharing Tier 3. - Cost-sharing Tier 3 (highest copayment) Includes brand drugs that offer no significant clinical or cost advantage over drugs in cost-sharing Tier 2.
+You pay no more than \$35 per month supply of each covered insulin product on this tier.

-To find out which cost-sharing tier your drug is in, look it up in the plan's Drug List.
+To find out which cost-sharing tier your drug is in, look it up in the plan's "Drug List."